Open Adoption Relationships

 The Early Days of Adoption

 In most instances, the biological mom will not want to see the child right away.
 She will go through the grieving process, which might include denial, sadness and even anger.
-Though she knows she has made the best possible decision for her child’s future, she will still feel sad for her own loss.
+Though she knows she has made the best possible decision for her child’s future, she will still feel sad about her own loss.
 This should be respected.
 Even if the birth mom had previously stated she would want to see the child soon after the adoption is completed, she may change her mind.
-In order to keep the relationship strong, the adoptive parents should not push the birth mom to have contact with the child if she feels she is not ready.
+To keep the relationship strong, the adoptive parents should not push the birth mom to have contact with the child if she feels she is not ready.

 Keeping her feelings in mind, the adoptive parents may wish to email or send personal letters to the birth mom.
 They should state that the adoptive parents understand she may be going through a tough time.
 They should remind her that they care about her and hope the relationship can continue once she feels able.
 It is important that the adoptive parents be kind without patronizing her situation.